Reporting Options

 telliot conditional -a myacc_ts -qt btc-usd-spot -st 6400

-The last price reported was above the threshold desired of 3600 seconds (1h), so Telliot tried to report
+<figure><img src="https://2715759442-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FuaWlV2rnUpdykVKTSfXx%2Fuploads%2FPVYA7HT3xABZ0MKrLzZt%2Fimage.png?alt=media&#x26;token=5af6a247-94f8-4291-8d38-3c41a98195df" alt=""><figcaption><p>The last price reported was above the threshold desired of 3600 seconds (1h), so Telliot tried to report</p></figcaption></figure>

-Build Feed Flag (advanced)
+## Build Feed Flag (advanced) <a href="#build-feed-flag" id="build-feed-flag"></a>

-Use the build-a-feed flag (--build-feed) to build a DataFeed of a QueryType with one or more QueryParameters.
+Use the `build-a-feed` flag (`--build-feed`) to build a DataFeed of a `QueryType` with one or more `QueryParameters`.&#x20;

-When reporting, the CLI will list the QueryTypes this flag supports.
-To select a QueryType, enter a number from the list provided.
-Then, enter the corresponding QueryParameters for the QueryType you have selected.
+When reporting, the CLI will list the `QueryTypes` this flag supports.
+To select a `QueryType`, enter a number from the list provided.
+Then, enter the corresponding `QueryParameters` for the `QueryType` you have selected.

 This way you'll be submitting a manual value to Fetch Oracle.
 Be mindful of submitting thrustful values, otherwise you may get disputed by others!